≡ Menu

 A breed standard…

 For the Norwich Terrier was recognized by the American Kennel Club (AKC) in 1936.
 The Norwich Terrier Club was started shortly after.
-The Norwich Terrier remains a popular breed in the United States and the UK.
+The Norwich Terrier remains popular in the United States and the UK.

-Physical Characteristics of the Norwich Terrier
+Physical Characteristics

-Norwich Terrier Temperament and Personality
+Temperament and Personality

-Norwich Puppies, in particular, are really cute.
-A Norwich puppy that grows up with your kids treats them as his siblings and forms an extraordinary bond with his owners, one that lasts for the rest of his life.
+The Norwich Terrier is among the best family dogs, especially if you have children at home.
+He is a playful, active, energetic dog and loves kids.
+He enjoys being a part of their games and always stays energized.
+Plus, Norwich Puppies, in particular, are adorable.
+A Norwich puppy that grows up with your kids treats them as his siblings and forms an extraordinary bond with his owners, one that lasts the rest of his life.

 But be warned…

-These little guys can be fierce when he wants to be – he makes for a very good watchdog and you can trust him to keep a watch on your kids as they play outside the house.
-You can be sure that he will warn you in time if he suspects anything amiss, such as a potential intruder approaching your property.
+These little guys can be fierce when he wants to be – he makes for an excellent watchdog, and you can trust him to watch your kids as they play outside the house.
+He will warn you if he suspects anything amiss, such as a potential intruder approaching your property.
+But remember, these guys are “Terriers,” and like most terriers, he loves digging.
+And if there is one thing that the Norwich Terrier likes, it’s searching.
+He can dig and explore for hours.
+He can be relentless at that.

 He can dig…